 In addition to the turbine variables, there are three other categories of variables (i.e., property, location, and time) that are included in the models to account for differences in sale prices across rural residential and farm properties (see Table 4).
 Many of these variables are consistent with those used in other hedonic property value studies.
 Due to differences between rural residential properties and farm properties in the importance of various attributes that contribute to value, the sets of variables included in the two models differ to some degree.
-While the description below covers all variables included in both models, differences between the sets of variables included in the models are evident in Table 4, where summary statistics are provided only for the variables included in each model.
+While the description below covers all variables included in both models, differences between the sets of variables included in the two models differences between the sets of variables included in the work of the variables are provided only for the variables included in each model.